 Do you rehabilitate abused dogs?

 Yes.
 I have rehabilitated abused dogs.
 It is one of my favorite areas of canine work!
 Working with sensitive animals is where subtle skills are developed.
-If you are interested call for a consultation.

 What is the most common error you see people make when training a dog?